phlippieb/phlippieb.github.io/src/content/blog/magic-version-bumps-for-github-prs.md

 It was very hard.

-Github makes it nearly impossible for a bot to push to a protected branch.
+GitHub makes it nearly impossible for a bot to push to a protected branch.

 I tried lots of things that did not work, including